Dick Van Dyke: Personal life

 Throughout his acting career Van Dyke continued to teach Sunday school in the Presbyterian Church where he was an elder, and he continued to read such theologians as Martin Buber, Paul Tillich, and Dietrich Bonhoeffer.

-On August 19, 2013, it was reported that the 87-year-old Van Dyke was rescued from his Jaguar by a passerby after the car had caught fire on the Ventura Freeway in Calabasas, Los Angeles County.
+On August 19, 2013, the 87-year-old Van Dyke was rescued from his Jaguar XJ by a passerby after the car had caught fire on the Ventura Freeway in Calabasas, Los Angeles County.
 He was not injured in the fire, although the car burned down to its frame.

 Van Dyke endorsed Bernie Sanders in the 2016 Democratic Party presidential primaries.
 In July 2016, while campaigning for Sanders, Van Dyke said of Donald Trump, "I haven't been this scared since the Cuban Missile Crisis.
 I think the human race is hanging in a delicate balance right now, and I'm just so afraid he will put us in a war.
 He scares me."
 Van Dyke again endorsed and campaigned for Sanders in the 2020 Democratic Party presidential primaries.
 Van Dyke endorsed Kamala Harris for president in the 2024 U.S. presidential election.

-In December 2024, during the California wildfires, Van Dyke had to evacuate from his home in Malibu.
+In December 2024, during that season's wildfires in California, Van Dyke had to evacuate from his home in Malibu.
 He said, "I was trying to crawl to [my] car.
 I had exhausted myself.
 I couldn't get up.
 Three neighbors came and carried me out."
 His home survived the wildfires.
 Soon afterward, Van Dyke evacuated his home again due to the January 2025 Palisades Fire.

+On December 13, 2025, Van Dyke turned 100.

 Health

-"No one is genetically miserable.
+No one is genetically miserable.
 No matter our current circumstances, we all have the capacity for a joyful life.
-I’ve made it to 99 in no small part because I have stubbornly refused to give into the bad stuff in life: failures and defeats, personal losses, loneliness and bitterness, the physical and emotional pains of ageing.
+I've made it to 99 in no small part because I have stubbornly refused to give into[sic] the bad stuff in life: failures and defeats, personal losses, loneliness and bitterness, the physical and emotional pains of ageing.
 For the vast majority of my years, I have been in what I can only describe as a full-on bear hug with the experience of living.
-Being alive has been doing life — not like a job but rather like a giant playground."
+Being alive has been doing life—not like a job but rather like a giant playground.